westonkl/InterviewPrep/README.md

 **PEP8:** Python Enhancement Proposal.
 It is a set of rules that specify how to format Python code for maximum readability.

 [Python Interview Questions](https://www.interviewbit.com/python-interview-questions/)
+[All hail Stephan Pockman](https://leetcode.com/StefanPochmann/) :point_left: the king of pythonic code

 ---------------------